 SELECT HASHROW( colum1, column2, …, columnN) FROM DWH.
 THE_ORIGINAL

-Whereas the direct approach shows you deviating rows in full and so is more convenient for small tables or smaller row subsets, it can become costly or even prohibitively bulky for large tables.
-The advantages of the ROWHASH() approach are, first, that we only operate with one value per row instead of a combination of all attributes together and, second, that we avoid uncompressing and recopying the real table content across AMPs before making the comparison.
+Whereas the direct approach shows you deviating rows in full and more convenient for small tables or smaller row subsets, it can become costly or even prohibitively bulky for large tables.
+The advantages of the ROWHASH() approach are that we only operate with one value per row instead of combining all attributes together.
+Second, before comparing, we avoid uncompressing and recopying the actual table content across AMPs.

-As can be seen clearly, the HASHOW() approach used only a fraction of the resources that the PLAIN SQL equivalent used.
+As can be seen clearly, the HASHOW() approach used only a fraction of the PLAIN SQL equivalent resources.
 Note that we performed this test under ideal conditions of no other parallel activities and with a technical user mighty enough to cope with such a large spool space.
-We waited more than two hours for the first version to finish while we had the result of the second one in half the time.
+We waited over two hours for the first version to finish while we had the second one in half the time.

 In summary, the HASHROW() method we introduced offers a concise initial distinction between unaltered tables and those impacted by the modification.
 Although hash collisions may occur, resulting in the same value for distinct value combinations, this is a rare possibility.